ontohub/ontohub/README.md

 ### Clone with pushing permission

-You need to create an SSH-key and upload it to your Github account and then be added to the project by a project administrator.
+You need to create an SSH key pair (if you do not already have one) and upload it to your Github account and then be added to the project by a project administrator.

     git clone git@github.com:ontohub/ontohub.git